x676f64/secureum-mind_map/content/7. Audit Findings 101/Batch processing of transaction execution and order matching may lead to exchange griefing.md

 So if one transaction or order fails this way, the entire batch will revert and will have to be re-submitted after the reverting transaction is removed.

+### Recommendation:
-1. Recommendation: Short term, implement NoThrow variants for batch processing of transaction execution and order matching.
+Short term, implement NoThrow variants for batch processing of transaction execution and order matching.
 Long term, take into consideration the effect of malicious inputs when implementing functions that perform a batch of operations.
-2. Medium Risk severity finding from [ToB’s Audit of 0x Protocol](https://github.com/trailofbits/publications/blob/master/reviews/0x-protocol.pdf)
 ___
 ## Slide Screenshot
 ![064.png](../../images/7.%20Audit%20Findings%20101/064.png)